 It’s simple math.
-If the state government doesn’t allocate special reparations to “catch-up” underfunded school districts, they will remain underfunded by official government policy for another 25 years.
+If the state government doesn’t allocate “catch-up” funding to the underfunded school districts, they will remain underfunded by official government policy, in perpetuity.

 - Establish the School District Consolidation Fund to encourage the efficient consolidation of school districts.